Vettabase/awesome-mariadb/list-dev.md

 **Tutorials**

-These tutorials show how to connect to MariaDB and perform some basic operations.
+These tutorials show how to install or connect to MariaDB and perform some basic operations.

 Loosely ordered by language, SQL first.